KEDuran/Google-Books-React-Search/README.md

 ## New CSS Library

 I took the opportunity to practice using another CSS library outside of Bootstrap.
-For this assignment, I used Chakra for the frontend design of the application.
-Chakra is a CSS library that is compatible with the React component structure.
+For this assignment, I used Carbon for the frontend design of the application.
+Carbon is a CSS library that is compatible with the React component structure.

-Please click on the following link to reference the Chakra documentation - [https://chakra-ui.com/](https://chakra-ui.com/).
+Please click on the following link to reference the Chakra documentation - [hhttps://github.com/carbon-design-system/carbon/tree/master/packages/react](https://github.com/carbon-design-system/carbon/tree/master/packages/react).

 _Return to TOC - [Table of Contents](#table-of-contents)_